The number of Likes you get on your posts is still one of the biggest indicators of success on Instagram.

-Obviously, you don’t want to upload the exact same posts they’re uploading, but you do want to understand what they’re doing that is getting them Likes.
+Obviously, you don’t want to upload the exact same posts they’re uploading.
+But you do want to understand what they’re doing that is getting them Likes.

 Here are some questions you should be able to answer:

-- What posts are they uploading that are getting the most Likes?
+- What posts are they uploading that are getting the most likes?

-- What about those posts is unique?
+- Which factor about those posts is unique?

-- What time were those posts uploaded?
+- When were those posts uploaded?

 - How often do they upload new posts?

-While these are good starter questions to ask yourself, the more comprehensive you can be and the better you can understand what is bringing your competitors success, the better you can optimize your own Instagram page for more Likes.
+While these are good starter questions to ask yourself, the more comprehensive you can be and the better you can understand what is bringing your competitors’ success, the better you can optimize your own Instagram page for more Likes.